protocol/research-website/content/posts/202204-cel-research-problems/index.md

 ---

 The hard-thinking research scientists of the [CryptoEconLab](/groups/cryptoeconlab) have developed a [set of research questions](https://github.com/protocol/CryptoEconLab/blob/main/README.md#projects) that are particularly appropriate for scoped independent work.
-These questions can be used to design an MSc thesis or PhD industry-experience project for students in computer science, statistics, complexity, economics or related areas, or as the basis for independent research.
+These questions can be used to design an MSc thesis or PhD industry-experience project for students in computer science, statistics, complexity science, economics, or related areas, or as the basis for independent research.

 These [four project areas](https://github.com/protocol/CryptoEconLab/blob/main/README.md#projects) concern problems that can be explored using Filecoin network data, or using Web3 ecosystems as a model system: